The 6 Traditional Thanksgiving Pies You Must Make

 A filling of mixed together eggs, butter, sugar, and pecan nuts is what makes the pecan pie the second-popular holiday pastry in the USA.
 To accommodate a wide range of preferences, brown sugar, maple syrup, molasses, and honey often replace white sugar.

 A bit of vanilla adds a sweet aroma with a woody flavor.
 Some of the pecan pies include secret ingredients such as chocolate and bourbon whiskey.
-Top this flavorful creation with whipped cream or vanilla ice cream and you got yourself one of the most irresistible tradition Thanksgiving pies.
+Top this flavorful creation with whipped cream or vanilla ice cream and you got yourself one of the most irresistible traditional Thanksgiving pies.

 3. Sweet Potato Pie

 Sweet potato pie is another classic Thanksgiving treat from the American South.
-Some people suggest that African-American slaves introduced the sweet potato pie to the American culture and cuisine.
+Some people suggest that African-American slaves introduced the sweet potato pie to American culture and cuisine.

 Unlike the pecan and pumpkin pies, this traditional dessert is made in an open pie shell with no top crust.
 The sweet filling consists of mashed sweet potatoes, milk, sugar, eggs, and spices such as vanilla and nutmeg.